Pregnancy Must Haves: Tips for a More Comfortable 9 Months

 As I write, I’m a day short of 37 weeks pregnant with my soon-to-be second-born son.
 I’ve been pregnant 4 times, counting 2 losses.
-When I was carrying my first son, I definitely hated the side effects of pregnancy, but afterwards I thought “I could do this again.”
+When I was carrying my first son I definitely hated the side effects of pregnancy, but afterwards I thought “I could do this again.”

 I’m growing someone who will soon change my life in a way I can’t even fathom yet.
 Several months from now we won’t even be able to imagine a life without his existence in our family.
 How cool is that?

-*This post may contain affiliate links.
-Please see my disclosure for details.
+This post may contain affiliate links.
+See my disclosure for details.

 Pregnancy is just hard.
 It just is.

 It begins with the joyful emotions of finding out you’re expecting…then eases into nausea, puking, food aversions, heartburn, sore feet, awkward discomforts, pregnancy brain, feeling gross, looking gross, nothing fitting, stretch marks, constipation, false contractions, headaches, difficulty breathing and the inability to sleep or feel comfortable EVER!